 Like any other types of quail, the Gambel’s Quail is characterized by having a round body and a head crest (known as a plume).
-Males are easily distinguishable because of their thick and dark plume, black face and neck, and a black patch on the chest.
-On the other hand, females have duller plume color and lack the black patches.
+Males are easily distinguishable because of their thick and dark plume, black face and neck, and black patch on the chest.
+On the other hand, females have duller plume color and lack black patches.

 Diet: A dominant portion of the Gambel’s Quail’s diet consists of plants.
 Most of these include different types of seeds, leaves, berries, and even cacti.
 During nesting seasons, the bird also feeds on different kinds of insects.